matthewashley1/Python-A-STAR/README.md

 Terminal snake game in python 2.7 with A* path finding algorithm implemented

-Base of game is taken from Sanchit Gangwar at [LINK](https://gist.github.com/sanchitgangwar/2158089)
+Base of game is taken from [Sanchit Gangwar](https://gist.github.com/sanchitgangwar/2158089)
 ___

 ## Game Play